-The 10 best England football shirts ever (1966-2021)
+The 10 best England football shirts of all time (1966-2023)

 Three Lions on a shirt.
 It’s a sight (and a song) we’ve become all too familiar with.

 Despite the simplicity of our national colourway, brands such as Admiral, Umbro and Nike have never been afraid to mix things up a bit - bravely experimenting with tones of navy, light blue and even yellow.

 Sometimes things have worked, sometimes they’ve been a little disastrous.
-Either way, these shirts can instantly trigger memories of glorious goals, heartbreaking shootouts and dodgy refereeing decisions.
+Either way, these shirts can instantly trigger memories of glorious goals, heart-breaking shootouts and dodgy refereeing decisions.

-9. 1995-96 - home shirt
+9. 1995-96 (Home)

-Hell, you just need to look at our goalkeeper kits during this period to see how over-the-top things were really getting, and here they decided to replace our classic shade of red with… turquoise.
+Hell, you just need to look at our goalkeeper kits during this period to see how over-the-top things were getting, and here they decided to replace our classic shade of red with… turquoise.

-A bold move which undoubtedly raised a few eyebrows (Twitter would have been in meltdown), this actually helped to freshen things up a bit and, ultimately, came to symbolise an iconic footballing summer.
+A bold move which undoubtedly raised a few eyebrows (Twitter would have been in meltdown), this actually helped to freshen things up a bit and ultimately, it came to symbolise an iconic footballing summer.

 This must surely be amongst the baggiest football shirts ever made, and Steve McManaman would regularly look like he was parachuting his way down the wing whenever England went on the attack.

 Memorable Moment: Paul Gascoigne flicking the ball over a bemused Colin Hendry at Euro ‘96, before smashing it home and bringing out the “dentist’s chair”.

-8. 2001-03 home shirt
+8. 2001-03 (Home)

 After completely omitting any hint of red from the previous home shirt, Umbro seemed desperate to make amends by using it more prominently than ever before.

-For us, this shirt always exuded a particularly strong sense of patriotism, probably because it was the first time the national flag had played such an important role in the design.
-Come on England, and all that.
+For us, this shirt always emitted a particularly strong sense of patriotism, probably because it was the first time the national flag had played such an important role in the design.
+"Come on England!", and all that.

-If brands are going to use our flag, it needs to be implemented subtly and creatively, and here Umbro have really gone to the limit of what’s acceptable (they did the same in 2006).
+If brands are going to use our flag, it needs to be implemented subtly and creatively, and here Umbro really went to the limit of what’s acceptable (doing the same in 2006).

 Memorable Moment: Beckham.
 Greece.
 You know the drill.
 Alternatively, you could have the 5-1 drubbing of the Germans in Munich.

-7. 1997-99 - home shirt
+7. 1997-99 (Home)

-This use of red and (very, very dark) navy is mirrored beautifully on that chunky collar, which matches up perfectly with the central crest and again signifies Umbro’s desire to break the mould.
+This use of red and (very, very dark) navy is mirrored beautifully on that chunky collar, which matched up perfectly with the central crest and again signified Umbro’s desire to break the mould.

 Despite yet another dose of penalty shootout heartache, there’s no doubt this is a World Cup classic, and it’s certainly deserving of its place amongst the pantheon of retro England shirts.